EricHaggar/FoodScraps/README.md

 ## Getting Started

-Naviaget through the github folder, press on the website folder and download index.html
+Navigate through the github folder, press on the website folder and download index.html.
+Below is the link of where the folder is stored.

 ```
 https://github.com/EricHaggar/FoodScraps/blob/master/website/index.html